Shivani327329/practicingproject-demo/README.md

 # practicingproject-demo
-This is my first gri repsitory.
+This is my first git repsitory.